Tutoring – Personalised, supportive, challenging and fun!

 In year 4 materials are charged at cost price on an ad hoc basis but across the two terms are likely to be no more than around £30 in total.
 Year 5 groups use a large number of materials that we supply.
 This is charged at £20 per half term block (£120 across a full year) and again we ensure that you do not pay more than cost price for all materials.
 In certain instances where children have particular needs then we may recommend some additional materials on top of this.
 Fees are billed on a half termly basis (usually 5 or 6 weeks) at the beginning of a half term of teaching and are due in advance.

 Mock tests and interviews

-We run mock tests during the autumn term (at least one will be in September, before the Tiffin exam) and one in October/November to coincide with the independent school exams.
+We run mock tests during the autumn term (at least one will be in September, before the Tiffin exam) and one in October/November to coincide with many of the independent school exams.
 In recent years we have used a hall in Hinchley Wood but will run further tests in other locations when demand warrants it.
-We use specific papers (choose from: Maths, English, Verbal Reasoning, Non-Verbal Reasoning) provided by an external company and not available to the general public so the children will not have seen the questions, no matter how many practice papers they will have already completed!
+We use specific papers (choose from: Maths, English, Verbal Reasoning, Non-Verbal Reasoning) provided by an external company and not easily available to the general public so the children will not have seen the questions, no matter how many practice papers they will have already completed.
 These mock tests prove very popular and book up quickly once announced.
-For more details please email [email protected] or continue to look at this website where they will be announced once finalised.
+For more details please email info@ElevateEleven.com

 Holiday tuition and Workshops

 Some children may benefit from 1-1 holiday tuition that we can arrange through our existing tutors (only for pupils on our books) to either reinforce or catch up with some work.
 We generally run a revision workshop over the summer and maths scholarship and creative writing workshops during the autumn of year 6.
 This year (2018) these will run on selected Saturdays.
 Additional ‘holiday clubs’ may be arranged, depending on demand and tutor/location availability.